-We specialize in advocating for the rights of people.
-Our cases share a common goal of holding the powerful accountable for the victimization of those in their sway.
-We are passionately committed to fighting for the rights of those who are not always able to advocate for themselves.
+We specialize in elder law advocating for the civil rights of older people.
+Our cases share a common goal of protecting against elderly abuse and holding the powerful accountable for the victimization of those in their sway.
+We are passionately committed to fighting nursing home abuse and protecting the rights of the elderly and those who are not always able to advocate for themselves.
 We are leaders in Colorado Nursing Home Law as well as Civil Rights and Discrimination Law.

 Our goal is to provide personal and involved representation to every client while we seek the results they deserve.
 Our office is a small litigation practice; we are a boutique, not a factory.
 We generally use a team approach to work on our cases so that each person's strengths are fully utlized.
 As a result, you will likely interact with each and every one of us during your case.